John Denver: Career peak

-"A lot of people write him off as lightweight, but he articulated a kind of optimism, and he brought acoustic music to the forefront, bridging folk, pop, and country in a fresh way ...
-People forget how huge he was worldwide."

 In 1977, Denver co-founded The Hunger Project with Werner Erhard and Robert W. Fuller.
 He served for many years and supported the organization until his death.
 President Jimmy Carter appointed Denver to serve on the President's Commission on World Hunger.
 Denver wrote the song "I Want to Live" as the commission's theme song.
 In 1979, Denver performed "Rhymes & Reasons" at the Music for UNICEF Concert.
 Royalties from the concert performances were donated to UNICEF.

-Denver's father taught him how to fly in the mid-1970s, which led to their reconciliation.
-In 1980, Denver and his father co-hosted an award-winning television special, The Higher We Fly: The History of Flight.
-It won the Osborn Award from the Aviation/Space Writers' Association and was honored by the Houston Film Festival.
+Denver and his father made up in the mid-1970s, in part because his father taught him how to fly a plane.
+In 1980, they co-hosted an award-winning television special, The Higher We Fly: The History of Flight.

 Political views and activism

 In the mid-1970s, Denver became outspoken in politics.
 He expressed his ecological interests in the 1975 song "Calypso", an ode to the eponymous exploration ship used by Jacques Cousteau.
 Denver was a supporter of the Democratic Party and of a number of charitable causes for the environmental movement, the homeless, the poor, the hungry, and the African AIDS crisis.
 He founded the charitable Windstar Foundation in 1976 to promote sustainable living.
 Denver's dismay at the Chernobyl disaster led to precedent-setting concerts in parts of communist Asia and Europe.

 During the 1980s, Denver was critical of Ronald Reagan's administration and remained active in his campaign against hunger, for which Reagan awarded Denver the Presidential World Without Hunger Award in 1987.
 Denver's criticism of the conservative politics of the 1980s was expressed in his autobiographical folk-rock ballad "Let Us Begin (What Are We Making Weapons For?)".
 In an open letter to the media, Denver wrote that he opposed oil drilling in the Arctic National Wildlife Refuge.
-He had battled to expand the refuge in the 1980s, and he praised President Bill Clinton for his opposition to the proposed drilling.
+Denver had battled to expand the refuge in the 1980s, and he praised President Bill Clinton for his opposition to the proposed drilling.
 The letter, which Denver wrote in the midst of the 1996 United States presidential election, was one of the last he ever wrote.
-In 1992, Denver and fellow singers Liza Minnelli and John Oates performed a benefit to fight the passage of Colorado Amendment 2, an anti-gay ballot measure approved by voters that prevented Colorado municipalities from enacting anti-discrimination protections.
+In 1992, Denver and fellow singers Liza Minnelli and John Oates performed a benefit to fight the passage of Colorado Amendment 2, a ballot measure approved by voters that prevented Colorado municipalities from enacting anti-discrimination protections for gay people.
 Denver was also on the National Space Society's board of governors for many years.